 The next edition of CESS in 2020 promises to showcase leading clean environment technology across the various sectors, including waste management, cleaning, sustainable energy, pest management and pollution control.
 Global leaders and industry champions can look forward to specially curated high-level plenaries, business forums and an innovation showcase, which will certainly facilitate knowledge and business exchanges.
 We warmly welcome industry partners to join us in co-creating innovative solutions for a sustainable and liveable environment.

-I would like to commend Marshall Cavendish on the publication of the 11th edition of the Singapore Environmental Industry Directory.
-This directory serves as a useful repository for governments and companies sourcing for opportunities in delivering environmental services solutions for a clean and liveable environment.
-NEA is pleased to continue supporting this publication.
+I would like to congratulate Marshall Cavendish on the publication of this latest Singapore Environmental Industry Directory.
+I believe this directory will serve as an invaluable source of information for those looking for business opportunities in Singapore’s environmental sector.
+NEA is pleased to continue our support for this publication.

 Chief Executive Officer